 - Our Outpatient Surgery Center – 5700 E. Highway 90 in Sierra Vista

 We are proud of the range of services we provide giving you the advantage of receiving exceptional care closer to home.
-Our compassionate surgical staff, led by your physician and anesthesiologist, is comprised of registered nurses, licensed practical nurses, surgical technicians, and the Sterile Processing team all licensed and certified by the state of Arizona, carrying the highest levels of Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS).
+Our compassionate surgical staff, led by your physician and anesthesiologist, is comprised of registered nurses, surgical technicians, and the Sterile Processing team all licensed and certified by the state of Arizona, carrying the highest levels of Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS).

 What to do before your surgery or procedure: